uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 #### Teach First

-You could also consider [Teach First](https://www.teachfirst.org.uk/), a salaried, 2-year programme leading to a PGDE and qualified teacher status.
+You can also consider [Teach First](https://www.teachfirst.org.uk/).
+It's a salaried, 2-year programme leading to a PGDE and qualified teacher status.

 ### If you do not have a degree

-You can get qualified teacher status (QTS) as part of an undergraduate degree course.
+You can get qualified teacher status (QTS) as part of an undergraduate degree.

 Qualifications vary depending on the course.
-For example, you could get a BA honours degree with QTS, or a BSc honours with QTS.
+For example, you could get a BA honours with QTS or a BSc honours with QTS.

 Courses typically cost £9,250 per year and can take up to 4 years but you can [get funding](https://www.gov.uk/student-finance-calculator).